Keyboard shortcuts

 Pin / unpin matrix

 Every binding pins the user-supplied void* context and the callback closure for the lifetime of the operation, then releases them exactly once on the callback path.
-The matrix below is the contract every generator implements; each row is verified by a {generator}_async_pins_callback_for_lifetime unit test plus the 1000-call stress test under examples/{target}/async_stress.{ext}.
+The matrix below is the contract every generator implements; each row is asserted by that generator’s unit tests.

 TargetPin (allocate / retain)Unpin (free / release) on callbackNotes